 Romania’s Healthcare System and Medical Emergencies

 Romania has a public healthcare system that provides affordable medical care.
 However, it’s advisable to have comprehensive travel insurance that covers medical emergencies and repatriation.
 In case of a medical emergency, dial 112, the national emergency number.
-(See Also: Is It Safe To Visit Sao Paulo?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Bali Now?
+Post Pandemic Insights)

 Hospitals and Clinics